axondeepseg/axondeepseg/docs/source/documentation.rst

 ``cd ~``

-Then, create the directory where you will store your virtual environments:

-``mkdir venv_folder``

-Then, move to this newly created directory:

-``cd venv_folder``

-You can now create a virtual environment.
-We will name it ads_venv.
+We will now create a virtual environment.
+For clarity, we will name it ads_venv.

 ``virtualenv ads_venv``